NativeScript/summer-of-nativescript/august/lab.md

 **navigatedTo**

-Now our page's `loaded` event might not fire each time we navigate the user to a given page.
+Your page's `loaded` event might not fire each time the user navigates to a given page.
 A page doesn't just unload when a user navigates away.

-For our scenario we want to refresh all of the images every time a user is taken to the home page.
+For our scenario we want to load all of the images every time a user is taken to the home page.
 To achieve this, let's also implement the page's `navigatedTo` event.
-It's here where we can populate/refresh our screen every time we send our users to the home page.
+Here you can populate/refresh the home screen every time we navigate the user to this page.
+Replace your `home.xml` file's `<Page>` tag with the code below:

 ***home.xml***